nordeck/jitsi-conference-mapper/README.md

 Please Note: You need to specify <b>port 8082</b> within the configuration.

-Use the provided `application.yml` and fill it with your configuration.
+Use the provided [application.yml](./src/main/resources/application.yaml) and fill it with your configuration.
 For a list of available options, see [Configuration](./.docs/configuration.md).

-### Deployment
+## Deployment

-Setup the Database using Docker
+In order to make the Application work properly you need to setup the database using Docker:

 `docker run --rm --name jitsi_mapper__postgres -e POSTGRES_PASSWORD=postgres  -p 5432:5432 postgres`

-Build the App using Maven
+### Build the Application using Maven

 `cd 'path/to/Jitsi Conference Mapper' | mvn clean install package`

 Yon can run the app using

-`java -jar target/JitsiConferenceMapper-final.jar`
+`java -jar target/<VERSION_TAG>-SNAPSHOT.jar`

+### Optional: Build the application using docker

-Build the App using Docker
+1. Build the App using Docker

-`docker build -t nordeck/jitsi-mapper '.'`
+`docker build -t nordeck/jcm '.'`

-NOTE: If you want to run the App via Docker you need to provide a Docker Network (e.g. via Docker Compose) so the App and the Database are able to exchange the mapping;

-Alternative Solution:

-Setup the database using Docker as mentioned above.
+2. Setup the database using Docker as mentioned above.

-Build the App using Docker

-`docker build -t nordeck/jitsi-mapper '.'`

-NOTE: If you want to run the App via Docker you need to provide a Docker Network (e.g. via Docker Compose) so the app itself and the database are able to exchange the mapping data;
+> **Note** If you want to run the App via Docker it's mandatory to open a Docker Network (via Docker Compose e.g.) so the app and the database can communicate;

-### License
+## License

 This project is licensed under [APACHE 2.0](./LICENSE).

-### Sponsors
+## Sponsors

 <p align="center">
    &nbsp;